Style index

 Closely related to style indices are those that reflect other strategic choices, such as small cap and large cap indices and ethical investment indices.

-Good examples of style indices are the Dow 10, which tracks a Dogs of the Dow strategy and the FTSE UK Dividend Plus and MSCI value and growth indices.
+Good examples of style indices are the Dow Jones Dividend Indices, which tracks Dogs of the Dow type strategies in the US and elsewhere, and the FTSE UK Dividend Plus and MSCI style indices.